Working with ProtoBuf Serialized Data and DeltaStream Descriptors

 WITH ('topic'='pageviews_pb', 'value.format'='PROTOBUF');

-You can also create new objects using CREATE STREAM AS SELECT or CREATE CHANGELOG AS SELECT, specifying PROTOBUF as the data format for the sink object.
-The below example shows how you can easily convert the JSON stream pageviews_json to a stream called pageviews_converted_to_proto with a ProtoBuf key and value format.
+You can also create new objects using [CREATE STREAM AS SELECT](/reference/sql-syntax/query/create-stream-as.md) or [CREATE CHANGELOG AS SELECT](/reference/sql-syntax/query/create-changelog-as.md), specifying `PROTOBUF` as the data format for the sink object.
+The below example shows how you can easily convert the JSON stream `pageviews_json` to a stream called `pageviews_converted_to_proto` with a ProtoBuf key and value format.

 CREATE STREAM pageviews_converted_to_proto WITH (